GEOS-DEV/GEOS/src/coreComponents/finiteElement/kernelInterface/kernelInterface.rst

 #.
 A ``launch`` function, which launches the kernel, and calls the kernel
    interface functions conforming to the interface defined by ``KernelBase``.
-   This function is actaully a member function of the ``Kernel`` class, so it may be overridden by a specific physics kernel, allowing complete customizationAn of the interface, while maintaining the usage of the looping patterns.
+   This function is actually a member function of the ``Kernel`` class, so it may be overridden by a specific physics kernel, allowing complete customization of the interface, while maintaining the usage of the looping patterns.

 A Generic Element Looping Pattern